 Keeping Track of Algorithm Updates

-Manual penalties are informed to you but what ab>Keeping Track of Algorithm Updatesthe undesired side of the change?
+Manual penalties are informed to you but what about algorithm updates that causes your website to get on the undesired side of the change?
 Google updates it algorithm to churn the best of the web and show the same on its pages.

 But how to determine the changes applied in the algorithm update?
 Where to see what changes were applied to an existing algorithm?
 Here are some tools and resources you can rely on.